 - Type "format fs=ntfs label=* quick" (You can replace "ntfs" with fat32 or exfat as you like, and * is the name that you want to give to this drive) and press Enter.

 - Type "exit" to close the command prompt.

-If your external hard drive is not showing up on Mac, you can recover data with iBoysoft Mac Data Recovery and then reformat this disk as well.
+If your external hard drive is not showing up on Mac, you can recover lost data with iBoysoft Mac Data Recovery and then reformat this disk as well.

 Nevertheless, if your external hard drive is not even showing up in Disk Management normally, your external hard drive could be physically damaged and you'd better send it to local data recovery store for professional help.

 To sum up, when your external hard drive is not accessible on Windows computers, it is complicated to figure out why it is not showing up.
-If the mentioned solutions can't fix this issue, you're strongly advised to recover data from the external hard drive with external hard drive data recovery software in case of data loss.
+If the mentioned solutions can't fix this issue, you're strongly advised to recover lost data from the external hard drive with external hard drive data recovery software in case of data loss.